At a glance

 - Assess (what data was affected, what actions were taken, who is impacted).

-- Notify affected workspace admins by email — target within 72 hours of confirming the incident, sooner if law requires.
+- Notify affected workspace admins by email.
+We target within 72 hours of confirming the incident, sooner if law requires.

 - Remediate (root-cause fix, deploy, verify).